LorneWhiteway/glimpse_project/README.md

 #### Section [merge]

-Each glimpse output file contains convergence (kappa) values on an array of points (an evenly-spaced square array of points in the tangent plane (i.e. tangent at the centre of the glimpse input region) which are then projected back down to the celestial sphere using an [orthographic](https://en.wikipedia.org/wiki/Orthographic_projection_in_cartography) projection).
+Each glimpse output file contains convergence (kappa) values on an lattice of points (an evenly-spaced square lattice of points in the tangent plane (i.e. tangent at the centre of the glimpse input region) which are then projected back down to the celestial sphere using an [orthographic](https://en.wikipedia.org/wiki/Orthographic_projection_in_cartography) projection).

-Merging begins by translating each output array of points from the standard centre back to the appropriate healpix centre, and undoing the 45 degree rotation.
-For each point *q* in a given array we assign a weight *w(q)* as follows:
+Merging begins by translating each output lattice of points from the standard centre back to the appropriate healpix centre, and undoing the 45 degree rotation.
+For each point *q* in a given lattice we assign a weight *w(q)* as follows:
-1. if the distance from *q* to the edge (in units given by the array spacing; by 'edge' we mean the outermost set of array points) is less than *outer_border* then *w(q)* is zero;
+1. if the distance from *q* to the edge (in units given by the lattice spacing; by 'edge' we mean the outermost set of lattice points) is less than *outer_border* then *w(q)* is zero;
 2. if this distance is greater than or equal to *inner_border* then *w(q)* is one;
 3. otherwise *w(q)* varies smoothly between these two extremes.

 We then create a fine healpixelisation with NSIDE *intermediate_nside*.
-For each pixel *p* in this healpixelisation and each output glimpse array *a* we find the point *q(a,p)* in *a* that is closest to the centre of *p* (together with its associated weight *w(a,p)*).
+For each pixel *p* in this healpixelisation and each output glimpse lattice *a* we find the point *q(a,p)* in *a* that is closest to the centre of *p* (together with its associated weight *w(a,p)*).
 The pixel *p* is then assigned a kappa value that is the weighted average of the glimpse kappa values at the points *q(a,p)* (as *a* ranges across all glimpse output files), using as weights the *w(a,p)*.
-Note that since the weights are zero on the edge of *a*, arrays that are distant from *p* will not contribute to the weighted average (as expected).
+Note that since the weights are zero on the edge of *a*, lattices that are distant from *p* will not contribute to the weighted average (as expected).
 This gives us a healpix map of weighted average kappa values (we also create a healpix map of weights).

 Two final post-processing steps are performed:
 1. The value and weight maps are downsampled to NSIDE *output_nside*;